Cost, Appraisal, Decision!

-Now you can move on to Step 7: Decision time!
-Based on total cost of land, labor, and material, is this project worth it?
+Now you can move on.
+Decision time!
+Based on total cost of land, labor, and material, vs. the appraised market value of the house when the house is completed, is building this particular house worth it?
 With the appraisal in hand, you will be able to make your decision intelligently by reviewing the following factors.

 1. Are you saving any money?